-Apart from petrol I think the main expense we encounter when travelling is food.
+Apart from petrol, the main expense you will encounter when travelling is food.
 We can’t do without it.
 It’s a necessity of life, but it can get very expensive, especially when you are travelling.

 MAKE YOUR OWN LUNCHES